PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

-The characterized
-`_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw` helper
-has not yet been extracted.
-It remains a 218-line mixed match/mutate/propagate implementation with full-graph fixed-point scans.
-Its representative production match count is zero as recorded in the pause snapshot, while its existing synthetic active-path behavior must be preserved.
+The immediately preceding nonbinary `_optimize_transpose_split_channelwise_tail_to_single_post_nchw` helper remains an approximately 175-line mixed match/mutate/propagate implementation with full-graph fixed-point scans.
+It additionally owns downstream SLICE constant rewrites.
+It has not yet received the same production match-count and transactional-contract audit as the binary/Split owner.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier